- Online Security

 The below is the yearly rate.
 If you prefer the regular payments, it hops up to £8.00 a month for 2TB.

 Icedrive is also a very strong new contender in the cloud storage field, aimed at both individuals and businesses.
 It’s still an unpolished diamond of sorts – missing some functions from other providers on our list, but also bringing some unique features to the table.
+2023 Update: Icedrive has since added many of them!
+See below for details.

 We found it a little hard to pick out our favourite thing – we’re torn between two big pluses.